-16 Sat Fall Semester ends.
-Last day of formal instruction in VCD courses.
-22 Fri at noon Last day for faculty to submit final grades for Fall Semester.
-December 22, 2017 - January 3, 2018 inclusive College closed - No classes scheduled, no college services.
-ACADEMIC SCHED ULE WINTER 2018 January 2018 2 Tues Building re-opens, but offices are not open, no college services 3 Wed Offices re-open.
-9 Tues Registration for Visiting Students for Winter Semester, 9 am.
+January 2019 2 Wed College re-opens.
+7 Mon Registration for Visiting Students for Winter Semester, 9 am.
 Registration for Non-Degree Students for Winter Semester, 10 am.
-4 Thurs - 10 Wed Winter block week 11 Thurs First day of classes for Winter Semester.
-15 Mon Last day to complete Step 1 to appeal a grade from previous Fall Semester.
-24 Wed Last day to add classes for Winter Semester.
+8 Tues First day of classes for Winter Semester.
+21 Mon Last day to complete Step 1 to appeal a grade from previous Fall Semester.
+21 Wed Last day to add classes for Winter Semester.
 Last day to drop classes for Winter Semester without forfeiting tuition.
 Last day to pay tuition fees without penalty for Winter Semester.
-Students paying any portion of their fees after this date will be charged a \$100 late payment penalty.
-February 2018 19 Mon Family Day - No classes scheduled, no college services.
-17 Mon - 23 Fri Reading Week - No classes scheduled.
-March 2018 1 Thurs Students who still have any portion of their fees outstanding will be charged an additional \$50 late payment penalty.
-14 Wed Last day for clearing Incomplete (I) grades from previous Fall Semester.
+Students paying any portion of their fees after this date will be charged a 5% late payment penalty on the outstanding balance.
+February 2019 18 Mon Family Day - No classes scheduled, no college services.
+19 Tues - 22 Fri Reading Week - No classes scheduled.
+March 2019 1 Thurs Second late penalty date: Students who still have any portion of their fees outstanding will be charged an additional 2.5% late payment penalty on the outstanding balance.
+8 Fri Last day for clearing Incomplete (I) grades from previous Fall Semester.
 Last day for grade changes from previous Fall Semester.
-Last day for faculty to share mid-term grades with students.
-21 Wed Last day to withdraw from Winter Semester courses without failure.
+8 Fri Last day for faculty to share mid-term grades with students.
+15 Fri Last day to withdraw from Winter Semester courses without failure.
+April 2019

-30 Fri Good Friday - No classes scheduled, no college services.
-April 2018 April 2018 2 Mon Easter Monday - No classes scheduled, no college services.
-3 Tues Deadline for Declaration of Major forms to be received by the Registrar's Office to guarantee processing prior to registration period.
-3 Tues BDes applications are due for internal ACAD students who wish to apply to enter the Photography and Visual Communications Design programs for September of this year.
-18 Wed Last day of formal instruction in Winter Semester First Year Studies, 200- level BFA, and Photography courses.
-19 Thurs - 25 Wed Liberal studies final exam week and 300 + 400-level BFA course jury crits.
-25 Wed Winter Semester ends.
+1 Mon Deadline for Declaration of Major forms to be received by the Registrar's Office to guarantee processing prior to registration period.
+11 Thurs Last day of formal instruction in most courses.
+12 Fri- 18 Thurs Final exam week and course jury crits.
+18 Thurs Winter Semester ends.
 Last of formal instruction in VCD courses.
-30 Mon at Noon Last day for faculty to submit final grades for Winter Semester 30 Mon BDes portfolios and personal statements are due for internal ACAD students who have applied to enter the Photography and Visual Communications programs for September of this year.
+26 Fri at Noon Last day for faculty to submit final grades for Winter Semester ACADEMIC SCHED ULE SPRING 2019 May 2019 1 Mon BDes applications, portfolios, and personal statements are due for internal ACAD students who wish to apply to enter the Photography and Visual Communications Design programs for September of this year.
+6 Mon First day of classes for Spring Semester.
+13 Mon Last day to add classes for Spring Semester.

-ACADEMIC SCHEDULE SPRING 2018

-May 2018 1 Tues First day of classes for the Spring semester 7 Mon - 11 Fri Spring block week Spring block week 8 Tues Last day to drop class Last day to pay tuition Last day to add classes for Spring Semester.
 Last day to drop classes for Spring Semester without forfeiting tuition.
 Last day to pay tuition fees without penalty for Spring Semester.
-Students paying any portion of their fees after this date will be charged a \$100 late payment penalty.
-17 Thur Convocation 1:00pm n - Registrar's Office closed all day 21 Mon Victoria Day - No c classes scheduled, no college services.
-25 Fri an additional \$50 lat ave any portion of their fees outstanding will be charged te payment penalty. to share mid-term grades with students.
-30 Wed Last day to withdraw Last day to withdraw from Spring Semester courses without failure.
-31 Thurs Last day to complete Step 1 to appeal a grade from previous Winter Semester.
-June 2018 13 Wed Last day of classes for or Spring Semester.
-Exam period June 14/15.
-14/15 Thur/Fri Liberal studies final exam week and 300 + 400-level BFA course jury crits.
-20 Wed at noon Last day for faculty to submit final grades for Spring Semester ACADEMIC SCI HEDULE SUMME R 2018 July 2018 2 Mon Canada Day observed - No college services.
-6 Fri Stampede Holiday - No college services until 1:00pm.
-Last day to complete Step 1 to appeal a grade from previous Spring Semester.
-August 2018 6 Mon Heritage Day - No college services.
+Students paying any portion of their fees after this date will be charged a 5% late payment penalty on the outstanding balance.
+20 Mon Last day to complete Step 1 to appeal a grade from previous Winter Semester.
+16 Thur Convocation 1:00pm (time is tentative) 20 Mon Victoria Day - No classes scheduled, no college services.
+31 Fri Second late penalty date: Students who still have any portion of their fees outstanding will be charged an additional 2.5% late payment penalty on the outstanding balance.
+31 Fri Last day for faculty to share mid-term grades with students.
+June 2019 5 Wed Last day to withdraw from Spring Semester courses without failure.
+18 Tues Last day of classes for Spring Semester.
+19-22 Wed - Sat Final exam week and course jury crits 26 Wed at noon Last day for faculty to submit final grades for Spring Semester

+ACADEMIC SCHEDULE SUMMER 2019

+July

+1 Mon Canada Day observed - No college services.

+19 Fri Stampede Holiday - No college services until 1:00pm.
+Last day to complete Step 1 to appeal a grade from Spring 2019 semester.

+August 2019

+5 Mon Heritage Day - No college services.

+ACADEMIC YEAR

+The 2018 fall semester begins Tuesday, September 4, 2018, and ends Friday, December 21, 2018.

+The 2019 winter semester begins Wednesday, January 2, 2019, and ends Tuesday, April 30, 2019.